cosiedzieje-app/api/readme.md

 - title: string {title of the marker}
 - description: string {description of a given event}
 - type: Enum ("NeighborHelp"/"Happening"/"Charity") {type of the event}
-- addTime: Unix milis {Time when the marker got added}
+- addTime: Unix milis {Time when the marker got added, optional when adding}
 - endTime: Unix milis/Nothing {If present - time when the marker expires}
 - address: [address](#addressStructure)
 - contactInfo: [contactInfo](#contactInfoStructure)
+- userID: number {ID of the user who added given marker}

 ## [POST]/add_marker:
 Adds marker which will be supplied by frontend in a JSON format